-The Chairman (Mr. Terence Goodlace) is considered to be an independent Director and is not the same person as the CEO.
+The Chairman (Mr. Terence Goodlace to 5 May 2023) and the Interim Chairman (Mr. Mike Stirzaker from 5 May 2023) were both considered to be an independent Directors and not the same person as the CEO.

 A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.